ministryofjustice/opg-use-an-lpa/docs/architecture/decisions/0023-lpa-data-format.md

 * Legacy surnName field equivalent to Modernise lastName
 * Legacy dob equivalent to Mdoernise dateOfBirth - format the same (YYYY-MM-DD)
 * Legacy addressLineN becomes lineN in Modernise (within address block)
+* "applicationHasRestrictions": true, and "applicationHasGuidance": false, in Modernise are covered by hasRestrictionsAndConditions

 Other differences
 ----------------